isaacvando/rtl/README.md

-# roc-template
+# Roc Template Language (RTL)
-An HTML template language for Roc.
+An HTML template language with compile time validation for Roc.

 ## Example